 As mentioned above, most raglan sweater patterns have a contrasting color design to show the diagonal seam of the raglan sleeve.
 Over here, our raglan sweater uses yarn colors of seaspray blue and chestnut red to knit.

-The yarn we used is 4-ply worsted weight yarn Lion Brand Wool-Ease.
-The total amount of yarn needed is 6 to 7 balls, depending on which size you are knitting it for.
-The yarn is 80% acrylic and 20% wool, and each 85g ball has approx. 197 yards/180m length of yarn.
+The yarn we used is a 4-ply worsted-weight Lion Brand Wool-Ease.
+Depending on the size you are knitting for, you need 6 to 7 balls of yarn.
+The yarn is 80% acrylic and 20% wool, and each 85g ball has approximately 197 yards/180m of yarn.

 The tension gauge of this sweater pattern is 18 sts x 24 rows (4″/10cm) using U.S. 8 (5mm) needles stockinette stitch pattern.
 Please take time to make a gauge swatch to check your tension before beginning the actual knitting.